 Stanford Neurosciences Clinical Trials Team

-Maria and Emma have been in research operations at Stanford since 2006 and 2012 respectively.
-Together they manage the Neurology and Neurosurgery Clinical Trials Team consisting of 20 coordinators running over 70 clinical trials in a variety of Neurology & Neurosurgery specialties.
-They serve as liaison to both external and internal agencies.
-They work closely with senior management in both departments to manage trial group finance, compliance, and resources.
-They also work closely with many PIs for staffing, study start up and protocol development.
-Above all, Maria & Emma promote team efficiency, engagement, and safety to, at the end of the day, offer cutting edge therapies for our patients.
+Maria has been in research operations at Stanford since 2006 and manages the Neurology and Neurosurgery Clinical Trials Team consisting of 25 coordinators running over 70 investigational drug, device and biologic clinical trials.
+Maria serves as liaison to both internal/external agencies and works closely with senior management in both departments to oversee trial group finance, compliance, and resources.
+Maria also works closely with faculty PIs for staffing, study start up and protocol development and with the trials team to facilitate efficient and safe implementation of clinical research projects with the goal of providing our patients with early access to cutting edge therapies.

 Sharon Sha, MD, MS